carbon-language/carbon-lang/testing/file_test/README.md

 -   ```
     // AUTOUDPATE
+    // AUTOUDPATE:STDOUT
+    // AUTOUDPATE:STDERR
     // NOAUTOUPDATE
     ```

     Controls whether the checks in the file will be autoupdated if --autoupdate
     is passed.
-Exactly one of these two markers must be present.
-If the file
+AUTOUPDATE is equivalent to AUTOUPDATE:STDOUT followed by
+    AUTOUPDATE:STDERR.
+A test must specify either NOAUTOUPDATE or both
-    uses splits, AUTOUPDATE must currently be before any splits.
+    AUTOUPDATE markers.
+If the file uses splits, the AUTOUPDATE markers must
+    currently be before any splits.

-    When autoupdating, CHECKs will be inserted starting below AUTOUPDATE.
-When a
+    When autoupdating, CHECKs will be inserted starting below the corresponding
-    CHECK has line information, autoupdate will try to insert the CHECK
+    AUTOUPDATE.
+When a CHECK has line information, autoupdate will try to insert
-    immediately above the line it's associated with.
-When that happens, any
+    the CHECK immediately above the line it's associated with.
+When that
-    following CHECK lines without line information will immediately follow,
+    happens, any following CHECK lines without line information will immediately
-    between the CHECK with line information and the associated line.
+    follow, between the CHECK with line information and the associated line.

-    By default, all `STDOUT` check lines are ordered before all `STDERR` check
-    lines, so unless a `STDOUT` line references a line number, all `STDOUT`
-    check lines will appear immediately after the `AUTOUPDATE` marker.
-This
-    behavior can be customized by returning true from an override of
-    `FileTestBase::CheckStdoutAtEnd`, in which case the `STDERR` check lines
-    will appear starting from the `AUTOUPDATE` marker and the `STDOUT` check
-    lines will be written to the end of the file.
+    CHECK lines are not reordered or interleaved.
+If the STDOUT marker is first
+    in the file or the plain AUTOUPDATE marker is used, all STDOUT CHECKs will
+    precede all STDERR CHECKs, and if the STDERR marker is first in the file,
+    all STDERR CHECKs will precede all STDOUT CHECKs.

 -   `// ARGS: <arguments>`